Create, Execute, Implement and Refine Sales Strategies

 This may seem obvious, but the rate of failure of new business start-ups — 50% will fail within the first five years — suggests that many entrepreneurs aren’t very clear on what a sales strategy is.

 Many entrepreneurs believe that the key to achieving more sales is better marketing.
-Obviously, marketing is essential for building the brand, and getting the product or service seen by more potential customers.
+Obviously marketing is essential for building the brand, and getting the product or service seen by more potential customers.
 But the fact is that marketing sales strategies generate sales leads, while sales strategies generate actual sales and revenue.
-Learn more about Lead Generation with Salesforce.

 2. Create sales strategies that fit your business

 Some sales strategies fail to deliver because they aren’t actually geared to the business or its customers.
-To make sure that your sales strategy doesn’t fall into the ‘It looked good on paper’ category, you need to follow the first steps to creating a successful sales strategy:
+To make sure that your sales strategy doesn’t fall into the ‘It looked good on paper’ category, you need to do the following:

 - Define your marketplace.
 Having a clear understanding of the problem that your product or service uniquely solves is critical for creating effective sales strategies.
 But now you need to define your marketplace, identifying and targeting the audience that most likely needs your solutions.

 No doubt you developed your products and services with a general target audience in mind.
-Now you need to get more specific to identify your ideal target customers — those who are most likely to make the decision to purchase your products and solutions.
+Now you need to get more specific to identify your ideal target customers — those who are most likely to purchase your products and solutions.

 One tool that will help you to better define your marketplace is social media.
-Social platforms such as Facebook are what potential customers use to discuss their wants and needs, and to get product feedback from others in their social network before making a purchase decision.
+Social platforms such as Facebook are what potential customers use to discuss their wants and needs, and to get product feedback from others in their social network.
 You can use this social media data to gain critical insights that you can use to formulate both offline- and online-sales strategies that work.

-Having a clearly-defined target audience allows you to prioritize your current and prospective customer base.
+Having a clearly-defined target audience allows you to prioritise your current and prospective customer base.
 Then you can put your best efforts and resources to work on your most promising opportunities.